Detox at Chenot Palace on Splendid Swiss Lake

 Detox plant-based, hypo-caloric menu at Chenot Palace

-The diet at Chenot Palace in Weggis is very strict, but mostly very tasty.
+The diet at Chenot Palace in Weggis is strict, but mostly very tasty.
 The plant-based daily menu comes daily in seven plates.
 The fasting-mimicking, fibre-rich, whole foods Chenot diet is based on organic seasonal vegetables when possible grown locally.
-A tiny fruit-centric breakfast with herbal infusion or caffeine-free coffee alternative like roasted chicory root (can be with a side of plant milk) starts you without physically breaking the fast yet.
-A simple fruit salad or an apple, pear or strawberry purée topped with berries, lemongrass or other herbs, a coconut milk flan with berries, a stewed apple topped with fresh whole berries and physalis were all nice but not filling much.
+A tiny fruit-centric breakfast with Metabolic Chenot tea blend (includes Chinese tea) or caffeine-free coffee alternative like roasted chicory root (can be with a side of plant milk) starts you without physically breaking the fast yet.
+A simple fruit salad or an apple, kaki, pear, pineapple or strawberry purée topped with berries, lemongrass or other herbs, a coconut milk flan with berries, a stewed apple topped with fresh whole berries and physalis were all nice but not filling much.

-You can have barley coffee alternative if gluten is no concern to you (less strong, less coffee taste than the chicory, but more foaming in an espresso).
-Almond milk is recommended but the tastiest is oat (Oatly isn’t allowed because of some kidney aggravating additives).
+You can have barley coffee alternative if gluten is no concern to you (less strong, less coffee taste than the chicory, but more foamy).
+Almond milk is recommended but the tastiest is oat (Oatly isn’t allowed because of some kidney aggravating additives, plus it spikes up blood sugar).
 Soy is also available.
-An optional cinnamon to dust over lowers you sugar cravings.
+A cinnamon to dust over lowers you sugar cravings.
 No caffeine is best for detox as are minimum stimulation (the omnipresent smart phones in the hands of most guests are rather shameful) and rest plenty.

-The low-density calorie, low sodium and high on water diet is in synergy with the daily treatments.
-It is minimally processed, alkaline-leaning concoction of seasonal ingredients of the highest quality, truffles and saffron pop up on certain luxurious plates.
-The local sourcing is unfortunately limiting the chef’s expression, but his Italian origin sensitised him to an elegant flavour balancing.
-While most dishes are sublime, one can hardly rely on the Swiss terroir short in sunshine seasons.
-The presentation of a fine dining restaurant sparks up your detox days.
+The low-density calorie, low sodium (if you need, salt can be added on side) and high on water diet is in synergy with the daily treatments.
+It is minimally processed, alkaline-leaning concoction of seasonal organic ingredients of the highest quality.
+Truffles and saffron pop up in some luxurious plates.
+The chef’s Italian origin sensitised the native Sicilian to a savvy flavour balancing.
+While most dishes are sublime, one can hardly rely on the Swiss terroir short on sunshine.
+The presentation and taste on the level a fine dining restaurant sparks up your detox days.
+His work experience at Joia, the first plant-based Michelin starred restaurant in the world shows.
+From my multi meal experience there, he cooks better than his Milanese alma matter.

-Lunch can be raw foods, while dinner is always a gently cooked trio of a small vegetable starter, a wholesome plant-based soup and a tasty, usually vegetable-centric main course. dairy-free alternatives are made in-house, except for the tofu, which is delightfully smoked though by the kitchen team.
-A gentle use of spices and herbs compensate taste for low sodium and protein diet.
-Taste-wise, I didn’t miss the salt in most dishes.
-An additional trio set of cumin, curry, red cayenne (not very spicy) pepper can be added to your three course lunch upon request.
+Lunch includes a raw food salad, while dinner is always a gently cooked trio of a small vegetable starter, a wholesome plant-based warming soup and a tasty, usually vegetable-centric main course.
+The dairy-free alternatives are made in-house, except for the tofu, which is delightfully smoked though by the kitchen team.
+A gentle use of spices and herbs compensate taste for low sodium, sugar and protein diet.
+I didn’t miss the salt in most dishes.
+An additional trio of cumin, curry, red cayenne (mild spice) can be added to your three course lunch upon request.
 I had also salt because of my low blood pressure.

 If you wake up hungry and cannot sleep, ask for a thermos with a fragrant hot broth.
 I love the more intense mushroom over the ginger and lemongrass option, but on some days it’s brewed weaker and then I prefer the later.
-They alternate each day on the communal tea and water counter from 2pm onwards.
+The mushroom broth can be served with your lunch.

-the chef is savvy in using lightening methods such as almond-based mousse with less calories than the firm nut, also delightful was the fresh almond tzatziki.
-The diet is low on protein because building is the opposite of detox for the body, so plant-based low glycemic carbs and healthy fat consist together with the fibre and water most of the menu.
-The chef published a beautiful, for home use practical cookbook in five languages, also available in English.
+The young chef is admirably savvy in using lightening methods such as almond-based mousse with less calories than whole nuts.
+Delightful was the fresh almond tzatziki.
+The diet is low on protein because building is the opposite of detox for the body, so plant-based low glycemic whole-grain carbs and healthy fat (seeds, nuts) with the fibre and water make most of the menu.
+The chef published a beautiful, for home practical cookbook in five languages (available in English).

 Coconut cream with berries and chia pudding